Stockholm-3/just-api/README.md

-C server providing an energy plan for housholds with solar panels and battery
+C server providing an energy plan for households with solar panels and battery

 >Just Weather is a **HTTP server** built as a school project at **Chas Academy (SUVX25)** by **Team Stockholm 3**.
 >It acts as a bridge between clients and [open-meteo.com](https://open-meteo.com), providing real-time weather data via a simple REST API